-4 Highers at ABBB including English and Music or Music Technology plus Maths or Physics at National 5.
+4 Highers at BBBC including English and Music or Music Technology plus Maths or Applications of Maths or Physics at National 5.

-Entry to year 2 is possible with 3 Advanced Highers at CCC including English and Music or Music Technology plus Higher Maths or Physics.
+Entry to year 2 is possible with 3 Advanced Highers at CCD including English and Music or Music Technology plus Higher Maths or Physics.

 Widening access entry:

-4 Highers at BBBB including English and Music plus Maths or Physics at National 5.
+4 Highers at BBCC including English and Music or Music Technology plus Maths or Applications of Maths or Physics at National 5.